vercel-support/site/content/posts/a-minimalist-take-on-gtd.md

 ### Paper Lists Force Focus

 The biggest reason to go analog with your task management is the ability to focus.
 Software task managers lead you down the path of fiddling.
 OmniFocus is a powerful tool, but with great power comes constant fiddling.
 I've said it in a previous post on GTD minimalism but it bears repeating—OmniFocus users spend most of their time massaging OmniFocus.
 Any serious OmniFocus users probably can tell you about the hours and hours they've spent crafting the perfect sidebar folder structure, perspectives, and AppleScripts to automate their workflow.
 Smart people have written [books](https://www.beingproductive.org) on OmniFocus.
-[Notecards can be fiddly](http://www.43folders.com/2004/09/03/introducing-the-hipster-pda), sure, but far less so that software.[^hipsterpda]
+[Notecards can be fiddly](http://www.43folders.com/2004/09/03/introducing-the-hipster-pda), sure, but far less so that software.[^1]

 ## Building Habits > Completing Tasks